Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dirichlet_Distribution.md

 where $B(\mathbf{\alpha})$ is the multinomial beta function, acting as a normalization constant to ensure the distribution integrates to 1.

+#### Properties and Characteristics

+- **Support**: The Dirichlet distribution is defined over the simplex, meaning that the components of a random vector drawn from a Dirichlet distribution are positive and sum to one.
+- **Parameters**: The parameter vector $$\alpha$$ influences the shape and concentration of the distribution.
+Each component of $$\alpha$$ can be thought of as a prior count or concentration parameter for the corresponding component of the probability vector.
+- **Mean and Variance**: The mean of each component of a Dirichlet-distributed vector is given by the ratio of the corresponding $$\alpha$$ parameter to the sum of all $$\alpha$$ parameters.
+The variance and covariance of the components are also functions of the $$\alpha$$ parameters, reflecting the distribution's flexibility in modeling different levels of uncertainty and correlation among components.

 #### Applications of the Dirichlet Distribution